toniesteves/heuristic-algorithms/README.md

 ## 📖 References
 - "Metaheuristics: From Design to Implementation" - El-Ghazali Talbi
-- "Introduction to Optimization" - Pablo Pedregal
+- "An Introduction to Metaheuristics for Optimization" - Bastien Chopard · Marco Tomassini

 ## 📜 License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.